The Secret Ballot

 Violating the secret ballot

-But when you think about it, that’s exactly what’s happening with mail in ballots and drop boxes.
+When you think about it, that’s exactly what’s happening with mail-in ballots and drop boxes.
 You’re supposed to keep the identity a secret and the process transparent.
 With these two foms of absentee voting, that has been reversed!
 Instead, your identity is transparent, and the election process has become a secret!
 They know who you are, and where you live, but you don’t know how to locate your ballot to ensure the vote you made makes it all the way to the tally results.
 In fact, if you try and look into this, you may get arrested.
 This upside down, topsy-turvy world of elections needs to be fixed.
 People need to right the ship and return to the canonical practices of the past.
 But can this be done in a more efficient manner?
 Yes, it can - that’s part of what EIP is for.

 Transparency vs Privacy